SimonProgAI/DataAnnotation/README.md

 The code has been adapted for public viewing and does not include any proprietary prompts or data.

 📬 Want to know more?
-Feel free to reach out!
+Feel free to reach out at lupiensimon@hotmail.com!